fonil/dockerized-php/README.md

 ## Summary

-This repository allows to create a Docker services and/or microservices built with PHP.
+This repository allows to create containerized PHP applications and/or microservices using Docker and Caddy.

-The Docker image is based on **php:8.2.9-fpm-alpine3.18** in order to keep images as much lightweight as possible.
+The Docker image is based on **php:8.2.9-fpm-alpine3.18** in order to keep bade image as much lightweight as possible.

 ### Highlights

-- Unified environment to build CLI or web applications with PHP8.
+- Unified environment to build CLI and/or web applications with PHP8.
+- Code Coverage, PHPUnit, Paratest, PHPInsights, PHPStan and Linters by default.
 - Lightweight: main service Docker image only requires **89.1MB**.
 - **Self-signed local domains** thanks to Caddy.

 ## Requirements

-To use this repository it is required:
+To use this repository you need:

 - [Docker](https://www.docker.com/) - An open source containerization platform.
 - [Git](https://git-scm.com/) - The free and open source distributed version control system.